ankane/pgsync/README.md

 ## Foreign Keys

 Foreign keys can make it difficult to sync data.
-There are three options to sync with foreign keys:
+Three options are:

 1. Manually specify the order of tables
 2. Use deferrable constraints